1414vo/DIS-S2-Bayesian-Stats/README.md

 We provide 2 ways of installing the relevant dependencies and setting up the environment correctly - through Docker or Conda.
 Docker is preferred due to its high reliability across different operating systems and hardware.
 However, Conda is still a reliable enough option that requires less effort to set up.

 ### Using Docker
+If you do not have the ``miniconda`` image, run the following command:

+``docker pull continuumio/miniconda3``

+After that, follow the instructions below:

 1. With the Dockerfile provided, create an image using:

 ```docker build -t s2_ivp24 .```